FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

        {item.bodytext}
    </fe:editable>

-The output would then look like the following in frontend edit mode:
+The output will look like this in frontend edit mode:

 .. code-block:: html